Introduction to Redberry: a computer algebra system designed for tensor manipulation: Transformations

 Redberry supports substitutions of tensor fields and automatically performs matching of the arguments of functions during substitution:

-If tensor field depends on indexed argument, then some ambiguities arises when mapping the arguments.
-For example, the following substitution:

-can be performed in two different ways: (a) matching $x_{ij} \to x_i y_j$ gives $x_k y_j f^j$, (b) matching $x_{ij} \to x_j y_i$ gives $y_k x_j f^j$.
+\begin{sout} T^ab*(p_a-q_a)*(p_b+q_b) \end{sout} If tensor field depends on indexed argument, then some ambiguities arises when mapping the arguments.
+For example, the following substitution: can be performed in two different ways: (a) matching $x_{ij} \to x_i y_j$ gives $x_k y_j f^j$, (b) matching $x_{ij} \to x_j y_i$ gives $y_k x_j f^j$.
 This is because the indices of product ($x_i\,y_j$) are not ordered by their nature.
 To explicitly specify the matching rule in such ambiguous situations, Redberry allows to enter the correspondence of indices in the field arguments:

-\begin{msout} x_{k}*y_{a}*f^{a} \end{msout}
+\begin{msout} x_k*y_a*f^a \end{msout}